OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/Warwick.md

 The Warwick team's financial position is tracked by administrative staff at the Warwick Mathematics Institute, who also maintain time-sheets for the ODK-funded staff at Warwick.
-The team's current financial position is on track.
+The team's current financial position is within budget, with a predicted small under-spend.

 ---
 ## Hiring